Table of contents

 Unique ID number

-STEP 3: identification of appropriate machine condition monitoring technique for each of the available assets
+STEP 3: Identification of appropriate techniques for each asset

 Temperature monitoring